privly/privly-applications/PGP/README.md

 Currently the app supports basic encryption/decryption of content posted and retrieved from a content server.
 This is currently done with keys read from localforage.
 Key management is currently being implemented.
-Note that the key generation and upload to the directory provider happens in the Login app.

 Tests are written for OpenPGP.js in the Privly context that confirm correctness of the encryption, key generation, and signing and verification of encrypted